canonical/ubuntu.com/templates/kubernetes/docs/contact.md

 ## Documentation

-Visit the [documentation site][docs] for issues or comments about this documentation.
+Visit the [documentation repository][docs] for issues or comments about this documentation.

 ## Professional support